heimdalr/arangodag/README.md

 # arangoDag

-Implementation directed acyclic graphs (DAGs) with ArangoDB Backend.
+Implementation of directed acyclic graphs (DAGs) on top of ArangoDB.